 Everyone has a bad day while hiking … perhaps you didn’t sleep well or you’re just not feeling 100%.
 That’s not necessarily enough to call it quits.
 But we sometimes encounter people who are genuinely struggling, for whatever reason.
 While it’s not up to us or anyone else to convince someone its time, they will appreciate you noticing, and supporting them in talking through what’s happening so they make their own decision.
 This is particularly important for those travelling alone.

 When we were hiking the Kangaroo Island Wilderness Trail in early 2018, we met a solo hiker who was struggling up the first leg of the trail.
 It was hot, and we were struggling too so we didn’t give it a second thought.
 The next morning the solo hiker was noticeably worse but still preparing for a long and very hot traverse of a sandy beach.
 We knew this was a tough leg and on inquiring about the solo hiker’s wellbeing, spent some time talking through what they should do.
-The solo hiker decided to wait for commercial operator who was shuffling gear between camp sites to hitch a ride to the next site.
+The solo hiker decided to wait for the commercial operator who was shuffling gear between camp sites to hitch a ride to the next site.
 The hiker spent part of the day at the next camp site and were then evacuated off the trail by the Rangers – they had come down with a stomach bug that they probably picked up on the way to Kangaroo Island!

 I’m a strong believer in planning for any hike.
 Identifying when or under what circumstances you will pull out of a hike should be part of this planning process.

 If you ask any hiker what these factors are there will be common ones such as injury and then there will be those that relate to your unique circumstances; as the saying goes, ‘hike your own hike’.

 You don’t want to stop a hike instantly because things aren’t going as planned at a point in time.
 The thing to remember is that if you think it is time to pull the pin on a hike: